armin3731/nestjs-tensorflowjs-microservice/README.md

 ## Running the app

-First you need to run the App microservice:
+First, you need to run the App microservice:

 ```bash
 # runs App microservice as default